jhkennedy/sliderule-docs/jekyll/_pages/Overview.md

 ## Next Steps

-* If you are looking to get started processing ICESat-2 data right away, take a look at the [Getting Started Guide](/gettingstarted/).
+* If you are looking to get started processing ICESat-2 data right away, take a look at the [Beginner's Tutorial](/tutorial/).
 * If you want to learn about the available Python API functions for SlideRule, see the [Documentation](/rtd/).
 * If you are interested in how SlideRule efficiently accesses HDF5 data in S3, see the [H5Coro](/h5coro/) detailed description.